She's a revolution, she's a peace accord

 - Brief in Panty & Stocking with Garterbelt, whose red hair emphasizes his geeky qualities, and then, with the reveal of his eyes emphasizes he is attractive.

 - Kino Makoto/Sailor Jupiter from Sailor Moon is one of the main characters and in the manga, and her hair red in color pictures, (brown in the anime).
 Word of God says that her eyes turn green after transforming into Jupiter, and they look more hazel/brown in her untransformed state in some artwork.

 - Lydia from Earl and Fairy has this as a sign of her affinity with The Fair Folk.
 It's a source of great trouble for her due to the cultural discrimination people with red hair suffered in Victorian England, on top of the implications she might be a changeling.

 - Nakaba from Reimei No Arcana is the protagonist.
 Her bright red hair causes her to be discriminated against, and her green eyes turn red when she uses her powers.
 She's also in the middle of a love triangle between the romantic lead, and her Childhood Friend.

 - Lancerow Durell of After War Gundam X isn't The Hero or a Love Interest, but he was Jamil Neate's Rival during the last war, an ex-Newtype, and an Anti-Villain in the Space Revolutionary Army.
 He plays a very important part of the final arc and ultimately switches to the heroes' side.

 - The final major cyborg introduced in Gunslinger Girl, Petra, is one of these.
 Prior to being made a cyborg she looked very different though, far shorter and being a blue eyed blonde.

-- Misty in Pokémon Special is much less prominent but still counts.
+- Misty in Pokémon Adventures is much less prominent but still counts.
 She is one of the major Kanto gym leaders and has unrequited feelings for Red.